 - The defendant's financial ability to post bail.

 A bail hearing sets the tone for the entire case.
 If possible, it is a good idea for family members to be present at the arraignment.
 This will bolster the argument that you have ties to the community and will remain in the area until the resolution of your case.
 For example, Attorney Faigel recently handled a bail argument where the defendant was facing a stiff state prison sentence.
 In Attorney Faigel's experience, the normal amount of bail set in that type of case would have been approximately $50,000.
 However, based upon the factors that the court should consider when setting bail, the defendant was release on $5,000 cash bail.

 If you have been arrested and are scheduled for arraignment and a bail hearing, please contact Andover bail hearing attorney Neil F. Faigel as soon as possible.
+Attorney Faigel's office is conveniently located at 10 Main Street, Suite L - 2, Andover, MA.
+He has handled hundreds of bail hearings in courts throughout Massachusetts.
 It is imperative that you have a seasoned and experienced defense attorney to advise you as early as possible.
 The importance of a winning bail argument cannot be overstated.
 If you are released on bail, you will go home as soon as the bail money is deposited with the court.
 If you are held without bail being set by the court, you will remain in jail until the case resolves.
 Contact Attorney Faigel for a free consultation right away.
 He will ensure that you receive the best possible defense.